Nigel Mills

-Nigel John Mills is a British Conservative Party politician and former chartered accountant.
-He has been Member of Parliament (MP) for Amber Valley in Derbyshire since the 2010 general election.
-He has campaigned for Leave Means Leave, a Eurosceptic group.
+Nigel John Mills (born 1974) is a British politician and former chartered accountant who was the Member of Parliament (MP) for Amber Valley in Derbyshire from the 2010 general election until he lost his seat in the 2024 general election.
+A member of the Conservative Party, he has campaigned for the pro-Brexit, Eurosceptic Leave Means Leave group following the 2016 European Union membership referendum.

 Early life and career

 Mills was born in Jacksdale, Nottinghamshire, in 1974 and was privately educated at Loughborough Grammar School in Leicestershire.
 He went on to study Classics at Newcastle University.

 Mills qualified as a Chartered accountant in 1999, working for PricewaterhouseCoopers until early 2010, moving on to Deloitte working as a Tax adviser to businesses, specialising in transfer pricing.